Najczęściej zadawane pytania dotyczące programu ERASMUS

 10. Do I have to repeat the year of my studies after returning from the scholarship?

 No. It guarantees so-called Learning Agreement, or "Agreement on the schedule", signed before departure.
 However, it should be remembered that the dean of your faculty decides on the recognition of the Erasmus semester by the home university only after reading the list of credits (so-called Transcript of Records) issued by a foreign university.
+Please check our document "Student Recognition" in the tab "Files to download".

 11. When do I have to get dean's acceptance, do I apply for it personally?